moizkamran/GPT-Instant-PDF-Summary/README.md

 To run the app locally, follow these steps:

-1. Install the required dependencies by running `npm install` in both the root directory and the `client` directory.
+1. Install the required dependencies by running `npm install` in both the root directory and the `backend` directory.

 2. Replace `'YOU_OPENAPI_KEY'` in the backend code with your actual OpenAI API key.

-3. Start the backend server by running `npm start` in the root directory.
+3. Start the backend server by running `node server.js` in the root directory.

-4. Start the frontend development server by running `npm start` in the `client` directory.
+4. Start the frontend development server by running `npm run dev` in the `root` directory.

 5. Access the app in your browser at `http://localhost:3000`.